SeanCGriffin/scope-daq/README.md

 ### scope-daq

 Readout code for the Tektronix MSO 4102B oscilloscope.
+Also useful for other 'scopes.

-This python module uses the pyvisa and pyvisa-py backend to interface using the NI VISA standard for communicating with lab rools.
+This python module uses the pyvisa and pyvisa-py backend to interface with lab rools.